e-clearing-net/OCHP/OCHP-direct.md

 directId     |  DirectId      |  1      |  The session id for this direct charging process. ttl          |  DateTimeType  |  ?      |  On success the timeout for this session.

+**Note:** It is up to the CPO to define a ttl for the charging session established here and to find a reasonable limitation (recommendation: 24 hours).
+The CPO has to ensure that a customer can correctly disconnect their EV even if the session was already invalidated.

 ### ReleaseEvse.req